rieri/Halve/_posts/2018-12-04-post-quote.md

 ---
 layout: post
-title: "Post: Quote"
+title: "Quote: Galileo Galilei"
 categories:
-  - Post Formats
+  - Quote
 tags:
-  - Post Formats
+  - Quote
-  - quote
+  - Galileo Galilei
 ---

 > Mathematics is the language with which God has written the universe.